UX doesn't need prophets. It needs practitioners

 That’s privilege, not practice.
 It’s not representative of the grit of real design work.

 The problem is when business schools and corporations keep recycling these voices as the canon of innovation.
-Because theory isn’t reality - and innovation happens in reality.
+Theory is not reality, and innovation happens in reality.

 If design and innovation want to evolve, we need fewer prophets on pedestals, and more practitioners whose work is grounded in outcomes, constraints, and consequences.